JStanoeva/movie-cheesebot/README.md

 ---

-We hope this Cheesy Movie Bot brings a slice of joy and a mountain of movie knowledge to your screen!
+We hope this Movie Cheesebot brings a slice of joy and a mountain of movie knowledge to your screen!
 May your cinematic adventures always be _grate_!